-- 2.43 Education authorities and other relevant public authorities have a responsibility to provide effective career-long professional learning which is specific to the linguistic and professional needs of staff involved in the provision of both GME and GLE. - 2.44 Staff involved in Gaelic education should have access to professional learning activities in order to improve their understanding of issues specific to Gaelic education such as immersion teaching in schools, specialist vocabulary, grammar, orthography, assessment, digital technologies and leadership.
-Staff in GME should also have access to opportunities to learn about key national policy developments and the impact these may have on education in Scotland. - 2.45 Education authorities and school leaders have a role in promoting and encouraging leadership development opportunities for teachers in GME.
-Gaelic education should also be taken into account when school management structures are being designed and put in place.
+2.48 Education authorities and other relevant public authorities as defined in the Gaelic Language (Scotland) Act 2005 have a responsibility to provide effective career-long professional learning which is specific to the linguistic and professional needs of staff involved in the provision of both GME and GLE.

+2.49 Staff involved in the provision of GME and GLE Gaelic education should have access to professional learning activities in order to improve their understanding of issues specific to Gaelic education such as immersion teaching in schools, specialist vocabulary, grammar, orthography, assessment, digital technologies and leadership.
+Staff in GME should also have access to opportunities to learn about key national policy developments and the impact these may have on education in Scotland.